 Description of Facility and Training Program

 The primary purpose of the Internship in Health Service Psychology at NNH is to provide both breadth and depth of training via exposure to and immersion in a variety of clinical experiences.
 Interns will receive training and clinical experience in a broad array of treatments and assessments and will work with many fellow professionals in the field.
 An individual supervisor will remain consistent throughout the year.
-Interns will receive rotating secondary individual supervision, will participate in group supervision, and group didactics weekly.
+However, interns will receive rotating secondary individual supervision, will participate in group supervision, and group didactics weekly.
 This provides exposure to a variety of approaches and theoretical orientations.
 Interns are expected to conduct individual and family therapy, individual psychological assessment, and to participate as a member of the team in multidisciplinary diagnostic assessment clinics.
 Exposure to an array of evidence-based treatment modalities for specific conditions such as autism spectrum disorders, obsessive compulsive disorder, trichotillomania, etc. will be part of the training.
 Interns will also participate in program development, and will present capstone education trainings to the staff on a clinical topic of their choosing.
 Elective opportunities are also available for exposure to group psychotherapy, participating in research, and community outreach.